 How to Find Purse-webs

-We do not know enough about our spider fauna to take specimens from wild populations or to relocate them.
 Find the web but don't disturb the spider or its habitat.

-There are two steps to finding purse-webs.
+There are two steps to finding purse-webs

 First - GO OUTSIDE.

 Purse-webs are camouflaged with bits of dirt, leaves and moss to blend in and match their suroundings.
 They do that very well indeed!
-But with some experience you can learn to spot webs at the base of trees from 30 ft away and amaze your friends.
+But with a little experience you can learn to spot webs at the base of trees from 30 ft away and amaze your friends.
 If you are not sure if something is a web or not, gently touch it with a blade of grass to see if it 'gives' - the purse-web is collapsible and not rigid like a plant stem.

 Detect different species?